 I’ll leave you with a bit of Kirsty MacColl singing Billy Bragg’s ‘New England’ and a final view of the beach.

-Go to A Bit About Britain’s directory listing for Hive Beach and discover other places to visit in Britain.
+Go to A Bit About Britain’s directory and discover other places to visit in Britain.